mingchia-andy-liu/service-worker-demo/README.md

+# This is a Service Worker Demo Repo
+I believe serivce worker is the future.
+So I chose the topice to demostrate in our web course.
+Service worker is a very powerful tool that allows web apps to be faster and more responsive.

+## Features
+This repo demostrate 3 main features of SW:
+1. Cache policies
+1. Background Sync and Push Notification
+1. Offline mode.

-# This is part of a school project
+#### This was part of a school project
 Credits to my teammates: Jonathan Lo, Seleena Hua, Hugo Cheng, and Kieran McCormick.
-I have stripped out most of people's work and added some of mine to demostrate the work of service worker.
+I have stripped out all their work and added some of mine to demostrate the work of service worker.

-Service worker is a very powerful tool that allows web apps to be faster and more responsive.
-This repo demostrate 3 main features of SW: Cache policies, Background Sync, and Push Notification.
-And a bouns offline mode.

 #### Get started
 Run these commands in your terminal